-Contract term CEO Group Executives CEO ASB Contract type 1 Permanent Permanent Permanent Notice period 12 months Six months Six months Severance n/a2 n/a2 12 months STVR In general, unless otherwise determined by the Board (or ASB Board in respect of the CEO ASB): treatment on termination Executives who resign or are dismissed are not eligible to receive an STVR award and will forfeit any unvested deferred STVR awards.
-Where an Executive's exit is related to any other reason (e.g. retrenchment, retirement or death), the Executive remains eligible (unless the Board determines otherwise) to be considered for an STVR award with regard to actual performance against performance measures (as determined by the Board in the ordinary course following the end of the performance period).
-Where an Executive's exit is related to any other reason (e.g. retrenchment, retirement or death), unvested deferred STVR awards will remain on foot and will vest in the ordinary course, subject to the terms and condition of the award other than those relating to continuity of employment.
-LTAR In general, unless otherwise determined by the Board: treatment on termination Executives who resign or are dismissed before the end of the restriction period will lapse any restricted share units. the restricted share units will re ated to any other reason (e.g. retrer main on foot and will vest in the or e relating to continuity of employm dinary course subject to the terms LTVR In general, unless otherwise determined by the Board: treatment on termination unvested LTVR awards. • Where an Executive's exit is relative unvested LTVR awards continuperiod related to each award (a) smissed before the end of the performance on-foot with performance measund with the award otherwise remainsting to continuity of employment). nchment, retirement or death), any red at the end of the performance on-foot with dates unchanged.
+Contract term CEO Group Executives CEO ASB Contract type 1 Permanent Permanent Permanent Notice period 12 months Six months Six months Severance n/a2 n/a2 12 months 2 STVR In general, unless otherwise determined by the Board (or ASB Board in respect of the CEO ASB): treatment on termination Executives who resign or are of unvested deferred STVR awar receive an STVR award and will forfeit any Where an Executive's exit is related to any other reason (e.g. retrenchment, retirement or death), the Executive remains eligible (unless the Board determines otherwise) to be considered for an STVR award with regard to actual performance against performance measures (as determined by the Board in the ordinary course following the end of the performance period). • Where an Executive's exit is related to any other reason (e.g. retrenchment, retirement or death), unvested deferred STVR awards will remain on foot and will vest in the ordinary course, subject to the terms and condition of the award other than those relating to continuity of employment.
+LTAR In general, unless otherwise determined by the Board: treatment on termination Executives who resign or are dismissed before the end of the restriction period will lapse any restricted share units.
+Where an Executive's exit is related to any other reason (e.g. retrenchment, retirement or death), the restricted share units will remain on foot and will vest in the ordinary course subject to the terms and conditions (other than those relating to continuity of employment).
+LTVR In general, unless otherwise determined by the Board: treatment on termination Executives who resign or are dismissed before the end of the performance period will lapse all unvested LTVR awards. • Where an Executive's exit is related to any other reason (e.g. retrenchment, retirement or death), any unvested LTVR awards continue on-foot with performance measured at the end of the performance period related to each award (and with the award otherwise remaining subject to all terms and conditions other than those relating to continuity of employment).
 For the 2021 financial year LTVR award, Executives who are dismissed during the holding period will lapse all performance rights subject to the holding period.
-Where an Executive ceases for any other reason during the holding period the performance rights subject to the holding period will remain
+Where an Executive ceases for any other reason during the holding period the performance rights subject to the holding period will remain on-foot with dates unchanged.

-Permanent contracts continue until notice is given by either party.
+1 Permanent contracts continue until notice is given by either party.

-Contractual severance pay is no longer offered in Group Executive employment arrangements.
+2 Contractual severance pay is no longer offered in Group Executive employment arrangements.
 Group Executives remain entitled to statutory redundancy pay if retrenched.
 For Group Executives on grandfathered arrangements, they are eligible for severance payments of six months' base remuneration if their employment is terminated by the Group, other than for misconduct or unsatisfactory performance.
 For the CEO ASB, contractual severance allows for minimum 12 months' base salary (inclusive of notice) or a maximum of 64 weeks in accordance with ASB Policy.